klmitch/turnstile/README.rst

 provided by Redis to listen for commands, of which two are currently
 recognized: ping and reload.

+Some WSGI servers cannot use Turnstile in this mode, due to using multiple processes (typically through use of the "multiprocessing" Python module).
+In these circumstances, the control daemon may be started in its own process (see the ``multi_daemon`` tool).
+Enabling this requires that the ``control.multi`` configuration option be turned on, and values provided for ``control.multi.authkey``, ``control.multi.host``, and ``control.multi.port``.
+See the documentation for these options for more information.

 The Ping Command
 ----------------